 Price: Adult tickets are $10 and are good for a free 2nd day return.
 Children under 16 are free.
 Daily parking costs are $8 per car and $14 per RV.

-New RVs Available for Viewing: At the Tampa show, Winnebago’s new Class C Vita and Porto models will have their first public viewing.
+New RVs Available for Viewing: At the Tampa show, Winnebago’s new Class C Vita will have the first public viewing.
 You’ll also have the chance to tour the new Class A Adventurer and lithium-powered Class B Travato, as well as the Micro Minnie Fifth Wheel 2405RG and Spyder 28KS Toy Hauler.

 Still wondering if an RV show is for you, read this article from our archives by James & Stef of The FitRV for more reasons why you should go.